savdagod/TidbytAssistant/README.md

 6. Restart HomeAssistant.
 7. Once HomeAssistant restarts, you should now have a action called TidbytAssistant: Push.
 Use this in your automations to send notifiations.

+## Features
+### Pushing text
+1. Select the radio buttom for *Text*
+2. In the *Custom Content* box, enter the text you want displayed.
+3. Enter your device name and run the action.
+You should see your text scrolling across the screen.

-## Pushing your own files
+### Pushing your own files
-*Note: this feature has not been implemented yet*

 1. Create a folder in your **/config** directory called **tidbyt**.
 2. Place your .star file(s) in this folder.
-3. Now when calling the action, select the radio button for "Custom".
-In the Custom Content text box, enter the file name minus the '.star'.
+3. Now when calling the action, select the radio button for *Custom*.
+In the *Custom Content* text box, enter the file name minus the '.star'.
 Example: If your file is named *custom.star*, you will enter *custom* in the field.

 ## Things to note
 ### Changing Ports